Adrian Nikçi

-Adrian Nikçi (born 10 November 1989) is a former professional footballer who played as midfielder.
+Adrian Nikçi (born 10 November 1989) is a former professional footballer who played as a midfielder.
 Born in Bosnia and Herzegovina, Nikçi represented Switzerland internationally.

 Club career

 Nikçi previously played with FC Zürich in the Swiss Super League.

 At the end of the 2016–17 season, he was released by Union Berlin.

 International career

-While Nikçi represented Switzerland at U19 and U21 levels, he expressed his interest in playing for Albania and manifested this also in celebrating a goal by making the sign of the eagle with his two hands, the eagle being the symbol of the Albanian flag.
+While Nikçi represented Switzerland at U19 and U21 levels, he expressed his interest in playing for Albania.
+He manifested this also in celebrating a goal by making the eagle sign with his two hands, the eagle being the symbol of the Albanian flag.